Canon 1D X Mark II vs 1Ds Mark II

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The 1DX Mark II has a touchscreen, while the 1Ds Mark II has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.

 The 1DX Mark II writes its imaging data to Compact Flash or CFast cards, while the 1Ds Mark II uses Compact Flash cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The 1DX Mark II features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the 1Ds Mark II only has one slot.

 Connectivity comparison: Canon 1D X Mark II vs 1Ds Mark II